If you do these 5 SEO for beginners tips and create actually good content, Google will start rewarding you with high search rankings.

 It's also important to note that content can always be improved.
 Your keywords and overall content performance should be routinely monitored so you can ensure a solid strategy for sustainable growth.
+The article that ranks in the top ten results this year may fall out of the top 25 the next.
 Always continue to update and optimize content as needed.

 Optimize your blogs with our free checklist